jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Edit bblayers.conf

-In `bblayers.conf` file replace `${HOME}` with the appropriate path to the meta-layer repositories on your system if you modified any of the paths in the previous instructions.
+In `bblayers.conf` file replace **${HOME}** with the appropriate path to the meta-layer repositories on your system if you modified any of the paths in the previous instructions.

 For example, if your directory structure does not look exactly like this, you will need to modify `bblayers.conf`

-    ~/poky-morty/
+    ~/poky-rocko/
          meta-openembedded/
          meta-qt5/
          ...